denizOgut/Software-Notes/JAVA APP - 2 NOTES.md

 - In case of a Collision, UDP packets are dropped by Routers in comparison to TCP.
 - UDP can drop packets in case of detection of errors.

+#### ***User Interface***

+A user interface should allow the creation of new receive ports, receive operations on the receive ports that returns the data octets and an indication of source port and source address, and an operation that allows a datagram to be sent, specifying the data, source and destination ports and address to be sent.

+#### ***IP Interface***

+- The UDP module must be able to determine the source and destination internet address and the protocol field from internet header
+- One possible UDP/IP interface would return the whole internet datagram including the entire internet header in response to a receive operation
+- Such an interface would also allow the UDP to pass a full internet datagram complete with header to the IP to send. the IP would verify certain fields for consistency and compute the internet header checksum.
+- The IP interface allows the UDP module to interact with the network layer of the protocol stack, which is responsible for routing and delivering data across the network.
+- The IP interface provides a mechanism for the UDP module to communicate with other hosts on the network by providing access to the underlying IP protocol.
+- The IP interface can be used by the UDP module to send and receive data packets over the network, with the help of IP routing and addressing mechanisms.
+- The IP interface provides a level of abstraction that allows the UDP module to interact with the network layer without having to deal with the complexities of IP routing and addressing directly.
+- The IP interface also handles fragmentation and reassembly of IP packets, which is important for large data transmissions that may exceed the maximum packet size allowed by the network.
+- The IP interface may also provide additional services, such as support for Quality of Service (QoS) parameters and security mechanisms such as IPsec.
+- The IP interface is a critical component of the Internet Protocol Suite, as it enables communication between hosts on the internet and allows for the seamless transmission of data packets across the network.

 #### Differences between TCP and UDP

 |Where TCP is Used|Where UDP is Used|